AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 For a more in-depth primer on `cohort` analysis, [look here](https://www.cohortanalysis.com/).

-In your [!DNL MBI] dashboard, it is easy to create user `cohorts` based on a `cohort` date and a metric in your account.
+In your [!DNL Commerce Intelligence] dashboard, it is easy to create user `cohorts` based on a `cohort` date and a metric in your account.

 ## Well, why is cohort analysis important? {#important}